 "England were found out...their bubble has been burst, " Woodward told BBC Radio 5 Live's Sportsweek show.

-But England coach Stuart Lancaster says his side will be better for the defeat.
+But England coach Stuart Lancaster says his side for the defeat.

 Woodward, who won the World Cup with England in 2003, was in Cardiff to watch Wales demolish an England side that had been unbeaten throughout the tournament - having also defeated world champions New Zealand 38-21 in November.